mguleryuz/foundry/memory-bank/progress.md

    - Review gas usage and optimize further
    - Consider additional batch operations where applicable

-2. **Production-Ready ETH Withdrawal**

-   - Current implementation uses event-based approach for test environments
-   - Need to implement more robust ETH withdrawal for production use

-3. **Deployment Scripts**
+2. **Pre-Deployment Tasks**

-   - Need to create deployment scripts for:
+   - Create deployment scripts for:
      - Sepolia testnet
      - Optimism Sepolia testnet
-     - Mainnet (future)
+     - Mainnet
+   - Configure proper treasury address and withdrawal mechanism

+3. **Security Review**

+   - Conduct a comprehensive security audit
+   - Test for edge cases and vulnerabilities
+   - Review access control mechanisms

 4. **Documentation**
-   - Contract documentation needs updating to reflect latest changes
+   - Document deployment requirements
-   - Add deployment instructions and integration guides
+   - Create deployment guides for different networks
+   - Provide integration documentation for frontend applications

+## Project Principles

+1. **No Test-Specific Code in Contracts**

+   - Contracts should not contain conditional logic specific to test environments
+   - All functions should operate the same way in tests as they do in production
+   - Tests should be adapted to simulate real-world conditions, not the other way around

+2. **Production-First Development**
+   - Always write code as if it were going to production immediately
+   - Never add special cases just to make tests pass
+   - Use proper abstraction and dependency injection for external integrations

 ## Known Issues

-- None currently with the implementation.
+- None.
 All previously identified issues have been fixed:
   - Statistics tracking for new users and package changes ✅
   - Treasury withdrawal functionality for both ETH and ERC20 ✅
   - Non-whitelisted user participation prevention ✅
+  - ETH participation and forwarding ✅
+  - Token distribution calculation ✅
+  - Removal of all test-specific code ✅

 ## Next Milestone

 1. Implement gas optimizations
 2. Create deployment scripts
-3. Generate comprehensive documentation
-4. Perform security review
+3. Perform security review
+4. Deploy to testnets
 5. Prepare for mainnet deployment